 Nucleoside reverse transcriptase inhibitors (NRTIs) block the action of an enzyme called reverse transcriptase, which HIV needs to replicate.

 Non-nucleoside reverse transcriptase inhibitors (NNRTIs) bind to reverse transcriptase and prevent HIV from replicating.

 - efavirenz (Sustiva)

 - rilpivirine (Edurant)

-PIs impede another viral enzyme, called HIV protease.
-HIV requires protease to replicate.
+Protease inhibitors (PIs) impede another enzyme called HIV protease.
+HIV also requires protease to replicate.